Why it Matters

 Why does property registration matter?

 Registered property rights are necessary to support investment, productivity and growth (1).
 Cadastres or surveys, together with land registries, are tools used around the world to map, prove and secure property and use rights.
 These institutions are part of the land information system of an economy.
-With land and buildings accounting for between half and three-quarters of the wealth in most economies (2), having an up-to-date land information system clearly matters.
+Land and buildings accounting for between half and three-quarters of the wealth in most economies (2), thus having an up-to-date land information system is vital.

 1. Deininger, Klaus.
 2003.
 Land Policies for Growth and Poverty Reduction.
 World Bank Policy Research Report.
 New York: Oxford University Press.